 You will need to provide official transcripts (in PDF format) showing all of the components you have completed as part of your degree(s).

 You will need to provide reference letters from two referees who can provide references written in English, explaining why you would be a strong candidate for the course.
-It is the responsibility of the applicant to contact their referees and to upload their reference letters on their behalf to Trinity’s online application system.
-Please note that Trinity’s online application system does not prompt referees for their reference letters; the applicant must therefore obtain the letters first and then upload them to the system.
+It is the responsibility of the applicant to contact their referees and inform them of their intention of applying for this programme.
+Referees listed by the applicant on Trinity's online application system will automatically receive an electronic reference request, providing them with a Trinity reference template and a link to upload their references.

-Once you have all of these materials (use this checklist to ensure you have completed all the required documents), click on the link below “Identities and Cultures of Europe (M.Phil.) and fill out the online application form in full, not forgetting to upload all the requested materials as attachments.
+Once you have all of these materials (use this checklist to ensure you have completed all the required documents), click “Apply” below and fill out the online application form in full, not forgetting to upload all the requested materials as attachments.

-IMPORTANT: please note that you must specify the category of each attachment you upload (for example, when uploading a reference letter, you need to specify that the attachment is a “Reference”), otherwise your application will be deemed incomplete
+IMPORTANT: please note that you must specify the category of each attachment you upload (for example, when uploading an official transcript, you need to specify that the attachment is an “Official Transcript”).
+Otherwise your application may be deemed incomplete.

 To apply, click on the relevant Apply Link below